-Santiago is a bustling cosmopolitan city of over five million people and has become the economic, cultural and political hub of not only Chile but of Latin America as well.
-Chileans proudly view Santiago as South America’s greatest capital city; a claim that most visitors feel is justified.
-However, like many capital cities, it has known some good and not so good times.
+Santiago is a bustling cosmopolitan city of over five million people and has become Chile and Latin America’s economic, cultural, and political hub.
+Chileans proudly view Santiago as South America’s greatest capital city, a claim that most visitors feel is justified.
+However, like many capital cities, it has known some good and not-so-good times.
 During the 19th century, its inhabitants fought and died for their independence from Spain.
-After Colonial rule ended, they then faced the enormous task of rejuvenating a very undeveloped and neglected city.
-This is when the majority of Santiago’s great architectural masterpieces were built that make modern Santiago a delight to explore.
+After Colonial rule ended, they faced the enormous task of rejuvenating a very undeveloped and neglected city.
+This is when most of Santiago’s great architectural masterpieces were built, making modern Santiago a delight to explore.

 Enter the Conquistadors!
 In the 16th century, Spanish explorers gradually conquered most of South America, including Chile.
 History records that one Pedro de Valdivia arrived in the area we today know as Santiago and quickly claimed the land for the Spanish Crown.
-He founded a small settlement, Santiago de me Nueva Extremadura in February 1541.
+He founded a small settlement, Santiago de me Nueva Extremadura, in February 1541.
 Named after the Spanish Saint James and his place of birth, the village benefited from ideal conditions for agriculture and a benign Mediterranean climate.
-Unfortunately for de Valdivia, his Incan neighbors to the north were not impressed with this development and tried to make their lives as difficult as possible by refusing to trade with the Spanish settlers.
-Despite these obstacles, he succeeded in building a series of streets and houses and consolidated his hold over Santiago.

-The Inca’s were not the only problems that De Valdivia had to contend with.
-The indigenous Indian tribes, the Pichunes, attempted to take the settlement from the Spanish only six months after he had founded Santiago in his own name.
-Using an organized resistance, the Indian warriors destroyed most of the settlement and fought hard for over 20-months to drive the Spanish out.
-They failed ultimately when reinforcements arrived from the north; the tribe accepted defeat and relocated further south of Santiago.
+The Incas were not the only problems De Valdivia had to contend with.
+The indigenous Indian tribes, the Pichunes, attempted to take the settlement from the Spanish only six months after he had founded Santiago.
+Using an organized resistance, the Indian warriors destroyed most of the settlement and fought hard for over 20 months to drive the Spanish out.
+They ultimately failed when reinforcements arrived from the north; the tribe accepted defeat and relocated further south of Santiago.

 A period of relative peace and stability followed the uprising, although the threat of an Indian attack always loomed over the Spanish.
-However, it was not until the end of the 18th century that the capital really got into its stride and a proper infrastructure was constructed, during this era, Santiago’s presidential palace, La Moneda, was built.
-Trade with neighboring colonial countries started to flourish and a wealthy class of landowners emerged who quickly ingratiated themselves with the cities ruling class.
+However, it was only at the end of the 18th century that the capital got into its stride, and a proper infrastructure was constructed; during this era, Santiago’s presidential palace, La Moneda, was built.
+Trade with neighboring colonial countries started to flourish, and a wealthy class of landowners emerged who quickly ingratiated themselves with the city’s ruling class.

-Although Santiago’s wealth grew rapidly in the early 19th century, many in the capital were not sharing in this prosperity and tensions grew between its inhabitants and their Spanish rulers.
+Although Santiago’s wealth grew rapidly in the early 19th century, many in the capital did not share this prosperity, and tensions grew between its inhabitants and their Spanish rulers.
 After many years of conflict, Chile was declared an independent republic on February 12, 1818.
-The transition occurred with relative ease and during the era of the First Republic, although in reality, it was basically a one-party dictatorship, the capital’s population increased substantially.
-The city’s cultural life, now free of Spanish control, also started to blossom and Santiago’s first University opened in 1843.
+The transition occurred with relative ease, and during the era of the First Republic, although it was basically a one-party dictatorship, but the capital’s population increased substantially.

-Throughout the 19th century, great economic and social change permeated through the capital, its population rocketed as rural poverty forced hundreds of thousands into Santiago in search of a better future.
-Housing was hastily erected, not always of the best quality in the West of the city.
+Throughout the 19th century, great economic and social change permeated the capital, and its population rocketed as rural poverty forced hundreds of thousands into Santiago in search of a better future.
+Housing was hastily erected, not always of the best quality in the city’s West.
 Despite these problems, Santiago enjoyed many decades of prosperity and development.
-For this, we should largely thank one man – Benjamín Vicuna Mackenna.
-After Mackenna was elected mayor in 1872 he focused all his energies on giving Santiago a legacy to be proud of.
-One of his many feats was transforming the land in the Santa Lucia district into the beautifully landscaped public park that still exists today.
-He also oversaw the completion of the impressive Teatro Municipal and the Camino de Cintura.
-In 1857, the first train arrived in Santiago although the system was not fully operational until 1884.

-Santiago greeted the 20th century with optimism but also with a sense of social injustice for many of its citizens.
-Rapid economic growth had created an extremely divided society and not everyone had benefited from the prosperity.
-In the 1930s the country undertook rapid industrialization, hand in hand came the appearance of slums, which seemed to spring up overnight.
-In the 1960s a concerted effort was made by the government to replace the shantytowns with decent, cheap housing for its poorest citizens.
-The outbreak of World War II did not significantly affect the capital, being geographically isolated from the conflict.
-Growth continued and several important improvements to the city’s infrastructure occurred in the mid-20th century; the new international airport opened in 1968 and the Metro system was completed in 1978.
+Santiago greeted the 20th century with optimism and a sense of social injustice for many of its citizens.
+Rapid economic growth had created a highly divided society, and not everyone had benefited from the prosperity.
+In the 1930s, the country undertook rapid industrialization, and hand in hand came the appearance of slums, which seemed to spring up overnight.

 The defining event for Santiago in the 20th century was undoubtedly the Military coup that deposed the democratically elected leader, Salvador Allende, in 1973.
-Economic depression and growing dissatisfaction with Allende’s socialist regime helped to fuel a bloody revolution in the country, led by General Augusto Pinochet.
-Chaos descended on the city and thousands of political prisoners were rounded up in the national stadium.
-Those who escaped death were tortured by the brutal militaristic regime.
-After Allende committed suicide and the military took control, Pinochet was proclaimed president in 1974.
+Economic depression and growing dissatisfaction with Allende’s socialist regime helped fuel a bloody revolution in the country led by General Augusto Pinochet.
+Pinochet’s iron-fisted rule endured for over 15 years, leaving a deep scar on the city.

 Gastronomy & Wine